-Nanaimo Pest Control has extensive experience in treating and managing termite infestations throughout Duncan, Ladysmith Nanaimo, Parksville, Qualicum, and Port Alberni.
+Nanaimo Pest Control has extensive experience in treating and managing termite infestations throughout Duncan, Ladysmith Nanaimo, Parksville, and Qualicum.
 Managing and eliminating termites in structures requires extensive knowledge of both the behaviour and biology of termites, and the structural elements involved.
 Nanaimo Pest Control is pleased to be a leader in environmentally conscious termite control, and has the knowledge and experience to create a successful treatment program to suit your needs.
 Call us at 250-755-6878 or Toll Freet at 1-855-335-0330

 The Western subterranean termite, or Reticulitermes hesperus, has three castes (types): workers, soldiers and reproductives.
 The worker termite is pale, about 6 mm long, wingless and has a round head.
 The soldier termite is wingless, about 6 mm long, and has a white body and long head.
 The reproductive termite is 13 mm long, has wings (which break off after swarming), and is dark brown to black in colour.
 The termite abdomen is broadly joined to the middle section, unlike the ant which has a very narrow joint.